idleberg/Readme-Helper/README.md

 ## Usage

 By default, command completion should be enabled in all Sublime Text versions.
-If the completion popup doesn't show while typing one of the following commands, you can force showing it using `Ctrl+Space` or by adding the Markdown scope (text.html.markdown) to your user settings under `auto_complete_selector`.
-Most of the included snippets are limited to the Markdown scope, the text-only licenses are also available for plain text files.
+If the completion popup doesn't show while typing one of the following commands, you can force showing it using `Ctrl+Space` or by adding the right scope to your user settings under `auto_complete_selector`.

 All command completions are prefixed with `rm`.
 Thanks to Sublime Text fuzzy search, you can use shortcuts such as `rmppl` to trigger `rm:paypal` or `rmsf` to trigger `rm:sourceforge`.